 • In case you get a warning message for MySQL related to IPv6

-• Right-click the Sage 50 icon and Run as administrator.
+• Right-click the Sage 50 icon and run it as an administrator.

 • Start the conversion again.

-• After file conversion is complete, re-enable any security software.
+• After the file conversion is complete, re-enable any security software.

 Solution 6: Check your errorlog.txt file

-• In case errorlog.txt looks ok, move to the MySQL and simply folder; see something about (second last edition of XXXX)
+• In case errorlog.txt looks ok, move to the MySQL and simply folder; see something about (the second last edition of XXXX)

-• Sometimes it can go as far as 3rd edition xxxx.
+• Sometimes it can go as far as the 3rd edition xxxx.

 Solution 7: Verify that the file has no read-only and hidden attributes